Cigna (CI) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the health insurer had gained 5.18% in the past month.
-In that same time, the Finance sector gained 2.79%, while the S&P 500 gained 3.16%.
+Prior to today's trading, shares of the health insurer had gained 6.88% over the past month.
+This has outpaced the Finance sector's gain of 5.45% and the S&P 500's gain of 3.98% in that time.

 Investors will be hoping for strength from Cigna as it approaches its next earnings release, which is expected to be August 3, 2023.
-The company is expected to report EPS of $5.98, down 3.86% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $47.13 billion, up 3.74% from the prior-year quarter.
+In that report, analysts expect Cigna to post earnings of $5.98 per share.
+This would mark a year-over-year decline of 3.86%.
+Our most recent consensus estimate is calling for quarterly revenue of $47.13 billion, up 3.74% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Cigna.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.05% lower within the past month.
-Cigna is currently a Zacks Rank #3 (Hold).
+Cigna is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Cigna is holding a Forward P/E ratio of 11.4.
-This represents a premium compared to its industry's average Forward P/E of 8.97.
+Digging into valuation, Cigna currently has a Forward P/E ratio of 11.84.
+Its industry sports an average Forward P/E of 9.02, so we one might conclude that Cigna is trading at a premium comparatively.

 The Insurance - Multi line industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 162, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 182, which puts it in the bottom 28% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report